geodynamics/aspect/cookbooks/van-keken/doc/van-keken.md

 domain, the plumes rise faster when adding the two-layer viscosity.
 Also, the larger the viscosity difference is the earlier the plumes appear, and the faster their ascent.
-To further reveal the effect of the two-layer viscosity model, we also plot the evolution of the fluids&rsquo; root mean square velocity over time, as shown in Fig. [13].
+To further reveal the effect of the two-layer viscosity model, we also plot the evolution of the fluids' root mean square velocity over time, as shown in Fig. [13].

 <figure>